zhliOvO/zhliOvO.github.io/_pages/about.md

   Developed optimization models using Linear Integer Programming and conducted TOPSIS analysis for strategy selection.

 - **Multidisciplinary Design Program (MDP)**, *2024*
-  Designed a transient array detection system and supported computer hardware in the ground array for SunRISE.
+  Developed a transient array detection system and implemented a machine learning classification method for burst signals in the ground array of the SunRISE project.

 # 🎓 Certificates